 Thom: With an unconventional start in marketing, my career began at AXA as a Junior Marketer.
 In my four year venture at the business, I moved around in various marketing roles, supporting the International, B2B, and Direct to Consumer teams.

-I then met Charlotte Dennis, who gave me the opportunity to work for with her at Nike, covering someone's maternity leave initially, which turned into nine years of experience in various roles.
+I then met Charlotte Dennis, who gave me the opportunity to work with her at Nike, covering someone's maternity leave initially, which turned into nine years of experience in various roles.
 Nike provided me exposure across different teams, working on high-profile events, and working abroad in Sweden.

 I then moved to Science In Sport, which was a great experience to see another side of business focused on daily sales and key metrics.
 I wasn’t looking to leave the sports industry before I met Amy and Jeff, but their plan to take Hunter & Gather on this amazing journey over the coming years, making impactful changes to individual’s health, was a mission I was brought into and I haven’t looked back since.